 When you are growing your Saguaro cactus indoors, it thrives in bright, direct sunlight.
 So, it's essential to place your Carnegiea gigantea in a spot where it can receive as much sunlight as possible.
 Ideally, find a south-facing window that receives several hours of direct sunlight each day.
 If direct sunlight isn't available, you can use artificial grow lights specifically designed for these giant cacti to supplement their light needs.

-If you're fortunate enough to have a suitable outdoor space for your Saguaro cactus, it will benefit from being exposed to natural sunlight.
 These cacti love full sun and require at least six hours of direct sunlight daily to thrive.
 So, find a sunny spot in your garden or patio where your Saguaro cactus can soak up the sun's rays.
-Just make sure to acclimate the cactus gradually to avoid sunburn by initially providing partial shade and gradually increasing the exposure to direct sunlight over time.

 Remember, whether indoors or outdoors, it's important to monitor your Saguaro cactus closely.
 If you notice signs of sunburn or excessive stretching towards the light source, adjust its placement accordingly.
 Providing the right amount of light will help your Saguaro cactus grow healthy and strong, adding a touch of desert beauty to your space!